 SECTION 16.
 No ballot used at any preliminary, special or regular city election shall have printed thereon any party or other political designation or mark, and there shall not be appended to the name of any candidate any such party or other political designation or mark, or anything showing how he was nominated, or indicating his views or opinions.
-(See also G.L.
-Chap.
-53, sec.
-34 as amended).
+(See also MGL c.
+53, § 34, as amended.)